Roger Stone, Paul Manafort, Charles Kushner among new Trump pardons

 The second wave of clemency this week followed 20 pardons and commutations issued on Tuesday, as Mr. Trump nears the end of his term.

-Both Stone and Manafort were convicted in special counsel Robert Mueller’s investigation.
+Both Mr. Stone and Mr. Manafort were convicted in special counsel Robert Mueller’s investigation.
 The president said Stone, 68, whose sentence he had commuted in July, is afflicted with “numerous medical conditions.”

 “Due to prosecutorial misconduct by Special Counsel Mueller’s team, Mr. Stone was treated very unfairly,” the White House said.
 “He was subjected to a pre-dawn raid of his home, which the media conveniently captured on camera.
 Mr. Stone also faced potential political bias at his jury trial.
 Pardoning him will help to right the injustices he faced at the hands of the Mueller investigation.”